 If a pregnant woman is living with hepatitis C, it is actually extremely unlikely that she will pass on the virus to her child in utero: the risk is less than 5%.
 The greatest risk during birth is if a medical intervention is needed: for example, forceps can scratch a child’s skin, allowing blood-borne transmission.
 If the mother is known to have hepatitis C, then any interventions can be adjusted with this in mind to reduce risk as much as possible.
 Identifying women who have hepatitis C during pregnancy means that interventions that increase the risk of transmission to the baby can be avoided and effective treatments commenced after the birth or cessation of breastfeeding.

 When children become infected with hepatitis B, some will recover from the virus within weeks or months without any medical intervention, and indeed may not even feel any effects from the infection.
-Other children might develop chronic hepatitis B and will live with the virus long-term.
-This can put them at risk of liver scarring, liver failure and liver cancer in the future, so it is vital that children with chronic hepatitis B have liver and general health checks every 6-12 months.
-Though there is currently no cure for hepatitis B, there are some safe and effective anti-viral medicines to ameliorate its effects.
+A majority (about 90%) of younger children who contract hepatitis B will develop chronic hepatitis B and will live with the virus long-term.
+This can put them at risk of liver scarring, liver failure and liver cancer in the future, so it is vital that children with chronic hepatitis B have liver and general health checks every 6-12 months depending on the advice of medical professionals.
+Although there is currently no cure for hepatitis B, there are some safe and effective anti-viral medicines to ameliorate its effects.

 Any pregnant women or children living with viral hepatitis should be put in touch with a liver health nurse or specialist, in order to make sure that the best decisions are made for their health.
 It’s also extremely important to make all tests and services easily available for Aboriginal or Torres Strait women or women born overseas, as they are statistically more likely to have been exposed to viral hepatitis in the course of their lives.